 Sri Lankan President Anura Kumara Dissanayake’s Marxist-leaning party has won the Nov.
 15 snap parliamentary elections, with his National People’s Power coalition now set to steer the island nation for the next five years.

-Dissanayake’s party won 159 of the 225 elected district seats and allocated seats in parliament, according to the Elections Commission.
+Dissanayake’s party won 159 of the 225 elected district seats and allocated seats in Parliament, according to the Elections Commission.

 ‘Critical Turning Point for Sri Lanka’

 “We see this as a critical turning point for Sri Lanka,” Dissanayake said after casting his vote on Nov.
-15. “We expect a mandate to form a strong parliament, and we are confident the people will give us this mandate.“There is a change in Sri Lanka’s political culture that started in September, which must continue.”
+15. “We expect a mandate to form a strong Parliament, and we are confident the people will give us this mandate.“There is a change in Sri Lanka’s political culture that started in September, which must continue.”

 The country is also currently in the middle of a bailout program with the International Monetary Fund (IMF), with debt restructuring with international creditors nearly finalized.

-Dissanayake, who has previously enjoyed a brief stint as agriculture and irrigation minister, said during his presidential campaign that he would introduce significant changes to the targets set in the IMF deal signed by Wickremesinghe, citing concerns over the burden it may place on Sri Lankans.
+Dissanayake, who previously enjoyed a brief stint as agriculture and irrigation minister, said during his presidential campaign that he would introduce significant changes to the targets set in the IMF deal signed by Wickremesinghe, citing concerns over the burden that it may place on Sri Lankans.

 The country’s new president has since changed his stance and said the country will continue with the agreement in place.